Sales scandal costs Wells Fargo; JPMorgan and Citi please Wall Street

 While net income fell 11 percent to $1.24 per share, it exceeded the average estimate of $1.16 per share.
 Total adjusted revenue fell 4 percent to $17.76 billion, but beat the average estimate of $17.36 billion.

-Citigroup ticked slightly higher at midday after earlier rising as much as 3 percent along with a strong broader market.
+Citigroup was up over 0.8 percent in late trade after earlier rising as much as 3 percent.
 JPMorgan tipped into negative territory after earlier gaining as much as 2 percent.
-Wells Fargo was down 0.8 percent.
-The S&P financial index .SPSY edged up.
+Wells Fargo was up 0.25 percent.
+The S&P financial index .SPSY gained 0.85 percent.

 The British government's tougher line on immigration in the wake of the Brexit vote has bankers preparing for a scenario in which London loses access to the single market, meaning they would have to move parts of their operations elsewhere in Europe.